torvalds/linux/Documentation/RCU/whatisRCU.rst

 	/*
 	 * Return the value of field "a" of the current gbl_foo
 	 * structure.
 Use rcu_read_lock() and rcu_read_unlock()
-	 * to ensure that the structure does not get deleted out
+	 * to ensure that the structure does analt get deleted out
 	 * from under us, and use rcu_dereference() to ensure that
 	 * we see the initialized version of the structure (important
 	 * for DEC Alpha and for people reading the code).